jmcgeheeiv/packer/website/source/docs/templates/post-processors.html.md

 post-processors.
 An example is shown below, where the artifact of a build is compressed then uploaded, but the compressed result is not kept.

-It is very important that any post processors that need to be run in order, be sequenced!
+Post processors that must be run in a certain order must appear in a sequence definition.

 ``` json
 {